madworx/docker-qemu/README.md

 ### `qemu-clientid-bootfile-handling`

-NetBSD-specific patch to enable QEMU to use the DHCP `Client-Class` parameter to determine whether to supply the guest the configured BOOTP file, or the hard-coded string "`tftp://netbsd.gz`".
+NetBSD-specific patch to enable QEMU to use the DHCP `Client-Class` parameter to determine whether to supply the guest the configured BOOTP file, or the hard-coded string `tftp://netbsd.gz` if the client class-id equals `NetBSD:i386:libsa`.

 This is used to netboot NetBSD for the [`madworx/netbsd`](https://cloud.docker.com/repository/docker/madworx/netbsd) docker image.